hindu-comm/weblogs/manasataramgini/2008/03/2008-03-09_one-waves-of-the-samaramahodadhi.md

 could not deploy anything on the ari.
 We were reduced to utter powerlessness – neither mantra-s nor kriyA-s seemed possible; our sight was blinded from seeing our ari.
-We remembered where it all began: Like kumbhakarNa moving against the vAnaras in his last battle it advanced\!
+We remembered where it all began: Like kumbhakarNa moving against the vAnaras in his last battle it advanced!
 We were tunneled back in time against our control.
 We stood in the realm of the first sorrow.
 We were at the place on which we turned our back effortlessly when the prayoga of kAmeshvarI saw us through.
 It was a